siascone/sp-between-cities-dijkstras/README.md

 - ✅ All four core classes (`Node`, `Edge`, `Pqueue`, `Graph`) implemented
 - ✅ Unit and integration tests completed with TDD
 - ✅ Dijkstra's algorithm correctly computes shortest paths

-## 🛠️ Next Steps (Planned UI)
+  - Test case of small graph with 5 nodes 12 edges
+  - Test case of large graph with 12 nodes and 56 edges
-- Add CLI interface:
+- ✅ CLI interface
-  - Display a list of 12 local cities
+  -  Displays a list of 12 local cities
-  - Allow user to choose a start and end city
+  -  Allow's user to choose a start and end city
-  - Output the total distance and list of cities along the shortest route
+  -  Outputs list of cities along the shortest route and total distance
-  - Prompt user to search again or exit
+  -  Prompts user to search again or exit the program

 ## ⚠️ Technical Hurdles